-The PIC18F1220/1320 devices offer a total of six Operating modes for more efficient power management.
+The PIC18F1220/1320 devices offer a total of six operating modes for more efficient power management (see Table 3-1).
 These provide a variety of options for selective power conservation in applications where resources may be limited (i.e., battery powered devices).

-There are three categories of Power Managed modes:
+There are three categories of power managed modes:

-- SLEEP mode
+- · Sleep mode

-- IDLE modes
+- · Idle modes

-- · RUN modes
+- · Run modes

 These categories define which portions of the device are clocked and sometimes, what speed.
-The RUN and IDLE modes may use any of the three available clock sources (Primary, Secondary or INTOSC multiplexer); the SLEEP mode does not use a clock source.
+The Run and Idle modes may use any of the three available clock sources (primary, secondary or INTOSC multiplexer); the Sleep mode does not use a clock source.

-The clock switching feature offered in other PIC18 devices (i.e., using the Timer1 oscillator in place of the primary oscillator), and the SLEEP mode offered by all PICmicro® devices (where all system clocks are stopped) are both offered in the PIC18F1220/1320 devices (SEC_RUN and SLEEP modes, respectively).
-However, additional Power Managed modes are available that allow the user greater flexibility in determining what portions of the device are operating.
-The Power Managed modes are event driven; that is, some specific event must occur for the device to enter or (more particularly) exit these Operating modes.
+The clock switching feature offered in other PIC18 devices (i.e., using the Timer1 oscillator in place of the primary oscillator) and the Sleep mode offered by all PIC® devices (where all system clocks are stopped) are both offered in the PIC18F1220/1320 devices (SEC\RUN and Sleep modes, respectively).
+However, additional power managed modes are available that allow the user greater flexibility in determining what portions of the device are operating.
+The power managed modes are event driven; that is, some specific event must occur for the device to enter or (more particularly) exit these operating modes.

-For PIC18F1220/1320 devices, the Power Managed modes are invoked by using the existing SLEEP instruction.
-All modes exit to PRI_RUN mode when triggered by an interrupt, a RESET, or a WDT time-out (PRI_RUN mode is the normal Full Power Execution mode; the CPU and peripherals are clocked by the primary oscillator source).
-In addition, Power Managed RUN modes may also exit to SLEEP mode, or their corresponding IDLE mode.
+For PIC18F1220/1320 devices, the power managed modes are invoked by using the existing SLEEP instruction.
+All modes exit to PRI\RUN mode when triggered by an interrupt, a Reset or a WDT time-out (PRI\RUN mode is the normal full-power execution mode; the CPU and peripherals are clocked by the primary oscillator source).
+In addition, power managed Run modes may also exit to Sleep mode, or their corresponding Idle mode.